FNNDSC/pypx/README.rst

 about px-find
 -------------------
-px-find is a wrapper around dcmtk findscu_.
+``px-find`` is a wrapper around dcmtk findscu_.

+Find series on a PACS server given a vast array of parameters.
+See ``px-find --help`` for the full list.

 ::